Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Related Works

 \paragraph{3D Scan Completion} As real-world 3D reconstructions are very often incomplete due to the complexity of the scene geometry and occlusions, various approaches have been developed to predict complete shape or scene geometry from partial observations.
-Earlier works focused on voxel-based scan completion for shapes \cite{wu20153d,dai2017shape}, with more recent works tacking the challenge of generating complete geometry from partial observations of large-scale scenes \cite{song2017semantic,dai2018scancomplete,dai2020sgnn,dai2021spsg}, but without considering individual object instances.
+Earlier works focused on voxel-based scan completion for shapes \cite{wu20153d,dai2017shape}, with more recent works tackling the challenge of generating complete geometry from partial observations of large-scale scenes \cite{song2017semantic,dai2018scancomplete,dai2020sgnn,dai2021spsg}, but without considering individual object instances.
 Several recent works propose to detect objects in an RGB-D scan and estimate the complete object geometries, leveraging voxel \cite{hou2020revealnet,bokhovkin2021towards} or point \cite{yi2019gspn,nie2021rfd} representations.
-Our approach to predicting part decompositions of objects inherently provides object completion as the union of the predicted parts; in contrast to previous approaches that estimate object completion in RGB-D scans, we propose to characterize object parts as learned implicit priors, enabling test-time traversal of the latent space to fit accurately to observed input scan geometry.
+Our approach to predicting part decompositions of objects inherently provides object completion as the predicted parts union; in contrast to previous approaches estimating object completion in RGB-D scans, we propose to characterize object parts as learned implicit priors, enabling test-time traversal of the latent space to fit accurately to observed input scan geometry.

 \paragraph{Part Segmentation of 3D Shapes} Part segmentation for 3D shapes has been well-studied in shape analysis, typically focusing on understanding collections of synthetic shapes.
 Various methods have been developed for unsupervised part segmentation by finding a consistent segmentation across a set of shapes \cite{golovinskiy2009consistent,huang2011joint,sidi2011unsupervised,hu2012co,luo2020learning}.
 Recent deep learning based approaches have leveraged datasets of shapes with part annotations to learn part segmentation on new shapes \cite{kalogerakis20173d,yi2016scalable,hanocka2019meshcnn}.
 In particular, approaches that learn part sequences and hierarchies to capture part structures have shown effective part segmentation for shapes \cite{wang2011symmetry,van2013co,yi2017learning,mo2019partnet,mo2019structurenet,wu2020pq}.
 These approaches target single-object scenarios, whereas we construct a set of learned part priors that can be optimized to fit to real-world, noisy, incomplete scan geometry.